Resisting, Obstructing, or Assaulting the Police

 The court determined that a person of ordinary intelligence would know that using force or interference to prevent a police officer from performing their law enforcement activities is illegal.

-The ruling by the Court of Appeals means that a police officer can broadly interpret the statute to bring charges against a person for doing vitally anything the officer doesn’t like.
-It is essential to have an attorney that can credibly argue that the officer was not performing their law enforcement activities or that the Defendant did not meaningfully interfere with the officer.
-Unfortunately, the statute’s vagueness allows disreputable officers to protect themselves from misconduct or in cases where they want to give someone a hard time.
+The ruling by the Court of Appeals means that a police officer can broadly interpret the statute to bring charges against a person for doing virtually anything the officer doesn’t like.
+It is essential to have an attorney who can credibly argue that the officer was not performing their law enforcement activities or that the Defendant did not meaningfully interfere with the officer.
+Unfortunately, the statute’s vagueness allows disreputable officers to protect themselves from misconduct and makes it easier for police officers to give someone a hard time whose behavior isn’t even close to resisting and obstructing a police offer.

 How can I defend Obstructing the Police charge?